CharlesTaylor7/citadels/README.md

 See mprocs file

+## Implementation notes

+- The district card data will be in a csv file format, so it can be compiled from a spreadsheet.

 ## Tech Stack / implementation notes

 I've considered a few options.
 Rust, Purescript, Typescrpt.
 Halogen, React, NExt.js, etc.